HoutanGh/quant_trading_projects/README.md

 - [ ] SABR Model
 - [ ] Start looking into Arbitrage Strategies
 - [ ] Monte Carlo for risk modelling

+### Notes:
+- POLA seems like a good quanting stock